-Kick off the 2016 Wake Forest Football season with your class!
-Campus Life sponsors a free tailgate exclusively for the incoming class at the first home football game.
-Join us at BB&T Field for free food, music and tons of Deacon spirit!
+Saturday, September 8, against Towson.
+Kick off the 2018 Wake Forest football season with your class!
+Wake Forest University Athletics and Campus Life sponsor a free event with food trucks, music and prizes exclusively for the incoming class at the first home football game.
+Storm the field with your class prior to the game and open the gate for the team.
+Free food, music and tons of Deacon spirit!

-Homecoming is a fall reunion weekend for alumni, friends and students of Wake Forest.
-It includes the Homecoming football game against Indiana and several social activities organized by Student Union, Student Government, the Alumni Office and Athletics.
+Homecoming is fall reunion weekend for alumni, friends and students of Wake Forest.
+It includes the Homecoming football game against Syracuse and several social activities organized by the student union, student government, the Alumni Office and athletics.

-Parents and families of Wake Forest students are invited to attend an exciting weekend filled with activities, including the football game against Florida State, parent information sessions, an address by President Nathan O. Hatch, programs on the history of Wake Forest, numerous open houses and Sunday brunch.
+Parents and families of Wake Forest students are invited to attend an exciting weekend filled with activities, including the football game against the Owls from Rice University, parent information sessions, an address by President Nathan O. Hatch, programs on the history of Wake Forest, numerous open houses and Sunday brunch.